 - Brevet and National Judges

 - Must attend a Brevet or National Judges’ Course, by invitation only.
-These courses are conducted every four years following each Olympic year.
+These courses are conducted every four years - the second year following each Olympic year.

 - Must successfully pass all the requirements of the course.